deysoumyadey/UofT-DSI-Cohort5-ML-T1/README.md

 What are the risks and uncertainties?

 What methods and technologies will you use?

-Assign data cleaning and analysis tasks to team members.

-TODO:
-1. Find the origin of rank.
-Suggestion: Try to calc rank from different columns and check if they match with the given rank.

-Mandatory contributions towards the project:
-1. Everyone creates at least 1 Pull request.
-2. Person creating the PR won't merge the PR, someone else will verify, approve, and (may*) merge.
-3.
 Model Examples to Consider:
 1. Dense Neural Networks (Fully Connected Networks)
 Architecture: Input layer → Multiple dense (fully connected) layers with activation functions (e.g., ReLU) → Output layer (linear activation for regression).